Whitestar14/everyday/tasks.md

 - **Emotional safety**: Every interaction feels forgiving ✅
 - **Signature circles**: Consistent circular identity throughout ✅
 - **User control**: Customizable settings without overwhelming options ✅
+- **Clean code**: Maintainable, testable, scalable architecture ✅

 ---

 **Key Principle**: Remove features that add complexity.
 Add features that reduce anxiety.

-**Current Focus**: The foundation is solid and beautiful.
-Now we add gentle encouragement that makes users feel celebrated, not pressured. ✨
+**Current Focus**: The foundation is rock-solid and beautifully architected.
+Now we add gentle encouragement that makes users feel celebrated, not pressured.
+Time to make task completion feel like a warm hug! ✨

-**Design Identity**: Circles are our signature - they represent completeness, safety, and the gentle nature of ADHD-friendly design. 🔵
+**Architecture Win**: Clean, modular codebase means we can add features quickly without breaking existing functionality.
+The ADHD-friendly design principles are baked into every component. 🔵

+## 🚀 **Ready for Phase 5: Encouragement System!**

+The codebase is now perfectly structured to add:
+1. **Gentle toast celebrations** when tasks are completed
+2. **Daily progress acknowledgment** without pressure
+3. **Energy-based suggestions** that feel helpful, not pushy
+4. **Optional check-ins** that users can easily dismiss

+Let's make every interaction feel like a gentle celebration! 🎉